It is hard to be a foreigner. Simple things like eating fried desserts may be overwhelming.

 We eat loads of doughnuts, like these lovely ones

 There are angel wings as well.
 They are also known as faworki, chrusty, chrusciki.
 You can also shape roses from this dough.
 Here is a recipe for the basic angel wings.

 And here is another recipe with the addition of beer in the dough.
 Don’t worry, it’s just to add lightness to the dough.

 There are a few other desserts you could fry on that day, but those would be the most popular ones.

-I kind of feel more drawn into celebrating on Thursday, as I always did it, but it’s kind of lonely, when nobody else knows what’s going on.
+I kind of feel more drawn into celebrating on Thursday, as I always did it, but it’s kind of lonely when nobody else knows what’s going on.
 I’m also only aware of one place that supposed to make decent doughnuts.
 It seems wrong there is only one place in whole Dublin, somebody should do something about!
-I would Celebrating on Tuesday, when everybody eats pancakes seems to be too rebellious.
-Did I mentioned that it’s also hard to make a batch of doughnuts on a weekday evening?
+I would be celebrating on Tuesda when everybody eats pancakes seems to be too rebellious.
+Did I mention that it’s also hard to make a batch of doughnuts on a weekday evening?

 Maybe I should start celebrating on Saturday…